mary-shelley/docs/modules.md

 ```

 You can choose your own real container system like: Zend Service Manager, Symfony Dependency Injection Container
-but it should implements the PSR-11 interface `Psr\ContainerInterface`.
+but it should implements the PSR-11 interface `Psr\Container\ContainerInterface`.

 #### Zend Framework Container example